lelabo-ai/lelabo/docs/index.md

 LeLabo is designed toward a workflow where methods travel beyond their original paper setup.

 A capsule can hold a full method implementation — model, update rule, config, tests.
 It can be stashed, packed, shared, and reinstalled.
-The goal is to make it easier to:
+Concretely, that means:

-- reuse a baseline without rebuilding it
+- a baseline you implemented once can be reused across projects without copy-pasting training scripts
-- compare methods under the same runtime conditions
+- two methods compared in the same capsule share the exact same runtime, so the comparison is fair by construction
-- audit a result outside its original repository
+- someone reviewing a paper can pull the capsule, re-run it on their own data, and see whether the result holds — instead of trusting a table in a PDF

 That is still a direction, not a promise.
 The supervised runtime and capsule workflow are stable today.
 The ecosystem around sharing and reuse is being built.